Switzerland votes on scrapping EU freedom of movement | DW | 27.09.2020

 The initiative, voted on as part of the country's system of direct democracy, calls for Switzerland to revise its constitution to ensure it can autonomously decide on immigration policy.

-The move, however, has seen declining support in recent polls.
+The move, dubbed Swexit, has seen declining support in recent polls.
 The most recent survey showed 65% of those questioned opposed the move to scrap an agreement that permits the free movement of people between Switzerland and EU countries.

 Read more:Switzerland votes on third-generation immigrant citizenship